The Federal Reserve has the power to change rates. Some Americans don’t realize they have the authority to do this too — at least for themselves.

 Fixed-rate CDs vs. variable-interest savings accounts

-A high savings or money market account APY is great.
+A high-yield savings or money market account APY can seem great.
 But in most cases, the APY is variable and not guaranteed.
 A high yield on a savings deposit account could end at any time, since these APYs are usually variable.

 Banks know rate decreases can cause some to switch banks.
 They can also earn a bad reputation by having high yields for a short time and then lowering them.
 But decreases on savings deposit accounts have happened nearly across the board.